 (New post category)

-(Table of categories)
+(List of categories)

 You can also create “nested’ or hierarchical categories for your posts …

-(Create a hierarchical list of post categories)
+(Creating a hierarchical list of categories)

 (Post Categories module – Add New Category)